Let Us Walk With You Toward Recovery | Confidential And Private Support!

 Engagement Tactics That Keep Families Showing Up

-Although getting families through the door matters, keeping them engaged throughout the intervention process often proves more challenging.
-You’ll find that retention strategies can dramatically impact outcomes, structured engagement approaches achieve 58-75% retention compared to just 25% without them.
+Although getting families through the door matters, keeping families engaged throughout the intervention process often proves more challenging.
+Retention strategies can dramatically impact outcomes, structured engagement approaches achieve 58-75% retention compared to just 25% without them.

 Structured engagement strategies can triple family retention rates, transforming intervention outcomes from 25% to as high as 75%.